 Courtesy Rosemary Meredith

 “While visiting St Augustine, Florida, this summer this black skimmer flew in with his catch.
 He marched across the ridge of the dune so proudly!” says Rosemary Meredith.
-Quiz: how many shorebirds can you identify?
+Check out 9 small red bird species you might see.

 Courtesy Jennifer Meyer